Introducing Nomad 7.0.200

 When you install Nomad on computers within a remote branch, part of the installation includes a service called

 NomadBranch.exe.
-This service runs continuously on the branch computers and manages the process of electing masters and transfers the download between peers.
+This service runs continuously on the Nomad clients and manages the process of electing masters and transfers the download between peers.

 As a package is deployed to computers within a remote branch, one branch Configuration Manager client is elected as the Nomad master.
 This client downloads the package to its local cache and the other clients on the remote branch IP subnet uses this local master as an alternative distribution point.
 The other clients can either connect to the local master over HTTP[S] or they connect to its cache folder over Microsoft Server Message Block (SMB) protocol and download the package to their own cache.

-However, if this elected master became unavailable, the branch computers hold an election to nominate another master.
+However, if this elected master became unavailable, the Nomad clients hold an election to nominate another master.
 The election process starts when the master is discovered to be unavailable.

 A master is elected based on election rules including percentage of the package already downloaded and election weighting.
 Any one of the remote Nomad clients can be elected as a master, even when they are half way through downloading a package.
 In this way, software is downloaded once over the WAN and distributed locally.

-Cached packages are kept on the local machine.
+Cached packages are kept on the local computer.
 If disk space becomes restricted, a separate automatic cache cleaning process is initiated which deletes packages cached by the peer-to-peer process.